 You can redistribute this software for any fee or no fee and/or modify it in any way, but it and ANY MODIFICATIONS OR DERIVATIONS continue to be governed by the license, which protects the perpetual availability of the software for free distribution and modification.

-If you improve this software, make a revision submittal to the copyright owner.
-See www.hawsedc.com.
+If you improve this software, please make a revision submittal to the copyright owner at email@example.com or see www.hawsedc.com.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License on the World Wide Web for more details..